cnp3/ebook/glossary.rst

 	The Network Time Protocol is defined in :rfc:`1305`

    X.25
-	A wide area networking technology using virtual circuits that was deployed by telecom operators.
+	A wide area networking technology using virtual circuits that was deployed by telecommunication operators.

    ATM
 	Asynchronous Transfer Mode